 Lex Saxonum Law 21 (circa 782 AD): “If anyone shall have made a vow at springs or trees (outdoors) or groves (outdoors), or shall have made any offerings after the manner of the Heathen (outdoors) and shall have partaken of a repast in honor of the demons, if he shall be a noble 60 solidi, if a freeman 30, if a litus 15.
 If, indeed they have not the means of paying at once, they shall be given into the service of the church until the solidi are paid.”
 PS- This passage also shows that Christians did believe that the Heathen Gods existed, but they called them “demons”.
 Please keep in mind too, this passage shows that Heathen offerings were left OUTDOORS, where Heathen ritual was done.
 I can show MANY MANY more historical quotes showing Heathen ritual outdoors, but for brevity, lets not make this blog article the length of the Bible or War & Peace (Tolstoy).
 PS- Ash and Oak trees reign supreme in historical Germanic and Scandinavian Heathenry.
-There is zero mention of any ritual being done with pine trees.
+There is zero mention of any ritual being done with pine trees, or evergreen trees.
 However, we do have sources that Donar's Oak was in fact an Oak tree (obviously), and we do have Scandinavian sources showing the sacredness of the Ash (with Odin and Spears).
-The only thing sacred trees were decorated with, if we were to believe historical sources, were blood and sacrifices.
-The complete silence of pine trees in Christian worship until the 17th century, is pretty astonishing, if this was something continued from Heathen times.
+The only thing sacred trees were decorated with, if we were to believe historical sources, were blood from blots.
+The complete silence of pine trees and evergreen in Christian worship until the 17th century, is pretty astonishing, if this was something continued from Heathen times.
 Also, every modern movement of "neo-paganism" claims the church stole xmas traditions from their historical paganism.
 All seem to want to state Xmas and Easter was stolen from them.
 It just goes to show how much modern pagans want things from the church to be founded in their historical past.
 Sound scholastic research should start with the historical religion itself.
 Do the Eddas, Sagas, and other historical sources show pine tree decortaing in historical Germanic/Scandinavian Heathenry?
 The answer is a resounding "no!"

 The Origin of the Xmas Tree

 Ingeborg Weber-Kellermann (1978).
 Das Weihnachtsfest.
 Eine Kultur- und Sozialgeschichte der Weihnachtszeit [Christmas: A cultural and social history of Christmastide] (in German).
 Bucher. p.
 22. ISBN 978-3-7658-0273-7.
 Man kann als sicher annehmen daß die Luzienbräuche gemeinsam mit dem Weinachtsbaum in Laufe des 19.
 Jahrhunderts aus Deutschland über die gesellschaftliche Oberschicht der Herrenhöfe nach Schweden gekommen sind.
 (English: One can assume with certainty that traditions of lighting, together with the Christmas tree, crossed from Germany to Sweden in the 19th century via the princely upper classes.)
 This quote should blow people in Asatru away.
 We have scholars tracing Xmas trees coming to Sweden in the 1800s, which means there is ZERO link to a Scandinavian Heathen past.
 Scholars are not always right.
-The museum

 I am a history buff.
 TV Miniseries like "North and South" have widely been criticized for showing the Christmas tree in American and Confederate homes during the American Civil War.
 Christmas trees were not popular or widespread in America until after the Civil War.
 As a matter of fact, the Pilgrims, who came to America from England (albeit it, England to the Netherlands where the Mayflower set sail), they were against Christmas trees due to there being no biblical reference.
 And as a matter of fact, the Pilgrims were right: Jews did not celebrate birthdays.
 There are only two "birthdays" in the Bible: In the Old Testament a Gentile Pharaoh spared a cup-bearer and beheaded a baker at his birthday party, and in the New Testament, Herod Agrippa (A Gentile, an Edumean appointed by Rome to rule) had John the Baptist beheaded at his birthday party.
 Only Gentiles had birthdays, and they seemed to like beheading people in front of their guests at their birthday parties, a fact not lost on many Protestants, like those who came to America seeking religious freedom from Catholocism's nonsense.
 While many Jews today celebrate birthdays (without beheadings), Jews in biblical times did not celebrate birthdays.
 PS- Germanic Heathens did not celebrate birthdays either.
 For example the Old Saxon Heliand had to explain what a birthday was to Saxon Heathens, and the Heliand was written in circa 830 AD...
 But lets get back to our topic at hand..
 The Pilgrims did not celebrate Xmas, AT ALL...
 The Grinch would have loved New Plymouth.
 If the Bible didn’t direct it, the Pilgrims didn’t do it.
 This means they didn’t buy into any additions made to Christianity especially Roman church traditions.
 Since Christmas was not mentioned in the Bible the Pilgrims ignored the holiday.
 One year after the Pilgrims arrived in the New World on December 25, 1621, Governor William Bradford discovered a few recent arrivals to New Plymouth didn’t want to work on what the Pilgrims considered just another day.
 He made a notation in Of Plymouth Plantation: “On the day called Christmas Day, the Governor called [the settlers] out to work as was usual.
 However, the most of this new company excused themselves and said it went against their consciences to work on that day.
 So the Governor told them that if they made it [a] matter of conscience he would spare them till they were better informed; so he led away the rest and left them.”
 The Puritans agreed with the Pilgrims.
 In fact, by Christmas, 1659 the Five-Shilling Anti-Christmas Law was enacted by the General Court of Massachusetts.
 The law stated: "Whosoever shall be found observing any such day as Christmas, or the like, either by forebearing labor, feasting, or any other way upon such account as aforesaid, every such person so offending shall pay for each offense five shillings as a fine to the country."
 There were no laws by Pilgrims or Puritans against Christmas trees, because they were not yet popular enough to need a decree against.
 Not to mention, since they saw Xmas itself as not being biblical, outlawing Xmas altogether gave no need to outlaw the Xmas tree.
 And believe it or not, Boston actually outlawed the celebration of Christmas from 1659 to 1681.
 My personal research indicates that schools in Boston held classes on Xmas Day as late as 1870.
 Too bad Boston did not outlaw priests molesting little boys, but apparently, Christ Mass was far more evil than priests' sexual sinfulness.
 While the "Tannenbaum" or "Christmas Tree" did originate in Germany, this does not mean that it goes back to Germanic Heathen times.
 As a matter of fact, the Xmas tree was a "new" custom, many in England who came to America did not even know of this "new" custom.
 "A chronicle from Stasbourg, written in 1604 and widely seen as the first account of a Christmas tree, records that Protestant artisans brought fir trees into their homes in the holiday season and decorated them with "roses made of colored paper, apples, wafers, tinsel, sweetmeats, etc." ...
 The Christmas tree spread out in German society from the top down, so to speak.
 It moved from elite households to broader social strata, from urban to rural areas, from the Protestant north to the Catholic south, and from Prussia to other German states."
 Perry, Joe (27 September 2010).
 Christmas in Germany: A Cultural History.
 University of North Carolina Press. p.
 32. ISBN 9780807899410.